jtompuri/lin-kernighan-heuristic-algorithm/README.md

     pip install -r requirements-dev.txt
     ```

+5. Linux may require installing `tkinter` for drawing `matplotlib` graphs in OS window:
+    ```bash
+    sudo apt install python3-tk
+    ```

-5. Use default TSPLIB files or place your own TSPLIB `.tsp` files in a designated folder.
+6. Use default TSPLIB files or place your own TSPLIB `.tsp` files in a designated folder.
     Optionally, place corresponding `.opt.tour` files (if available) in the same
     folder.
 The default folder is `verifications/tsplib95/` relative to the project root.

-6. If you are using a different folder for TSP instances, update the `TSP_FOLDER_PATH`
+7. If you are using a different folder for TSP instances, update the `TSP_FOLDER_PATH`
     constant at the top of the `lin_kernighan_tsp_solver/config.py`.

 ## Usage